-I thank the Mayor and all members of Council members for this opportunity to delegate tonight.
+Committee and all of its members for this opportunity

+to delegate tonight.

 I would like to express my appreciation to the City for providing the Heritage Tax Rebate.
 It is certainly a meaningful amount of money to receive back and shows appreciation of the additional expense that comes with owning and maintaining a heritage property.

 The process used to administer this program that takes place each year can at best be described as cumbersome and antiquated.
-The same information each year is collected via the rebate application form (name, address, tax role number, heritage bylaw number etc.).
+The same information is each year collected via the rebate application form (name, address, tax role number, heritage bylaw number etc.).
 Additionally, the heritage property owner is required execute each year the same covenant by which the owner agrees and commits to maintain the property to the City's requirements.

 Apart from the obvious benefit of reducing the annual tax burden, for me at least and I believe for other beneficiaries, the heritage tax rebate acts as a savings account which matures in July or thereabouts each year.
 Each year I get the benefit of an in-hand amount of over \$2,000.
-That amount comes in very handy to help manage annual house maintenance costs such as outside painting, deck staining which arise in the spring and summer seasons.
-It is a most welcome annual lump sum to receive.
+That amount comes in very handy to help manage annual house maintenance costs such as outside painting, deck staining which arise in the spring and summer seasons, It is a most welcome annual lump sum to receive.

-The staff report being considered by Council tonight and on the agenda as a consent item has been produced by staff with a sole goal of improving delivery of the program.
+The staff report being considered by this committee tonight and on the agenda for counsel next week as a consent item has been produced by staff with a sole goal of improving delivery of the program.
 That is a great goal to seek.
-In the report there's a section entitled engagement.
-Under that section staff commits to engage with heritage property owners to advise them of the changes to be implemented in the method of payment of the rebate.
-It does not mention any engagement as regards improving the actual annual process.
+In the report there's a section engagement.
+Under that section staff entitled commits to engage with Heritage property owners to advise them of the changes to be implemented in the method of payment of the rebate.
 It is extremely noticeable that staff have not engaged in any way with heritage property owners prior to writing its report.
 It came to its conclusions and it wrote its report in a vacuum.
 This report is not primarily for the benefit of the heritage property owner but for the benefit of City staff.

 It is my contention receiving the rebate in the form of a credit to the heritage property owner's tax account will not be welcomed by the heritage property owners.
-I believe like me Heritage property owners would prefer the lump sum payment remaining.
 I asked you to look at it this way.
 Imagine you're an employee and your employer is going to give you a bonus.
 Let's say that bonus Is \$1,200 after tax.

 I contend receiving \$1,200 in your bank account allows you more flexibility to make some purchases you might otherwise not be able to make than by receiving \$100 every month.
 That \$100 per month likely will just disappear and be absorbed into everyday expenses.

 I pay my tax bill each year through the City provided monthly payment plan.
 So for me at least the City already has all my banking details.
-There's absolutely no reason why the City could not pay the rebate through electronic transfer to the same financial institution account from which it takes my monthly tax installment payment.
+There's absolutely no reason why the city could not pay the rebate back through electronic transfer to the same financial institution account from which it takes my monthly tax installment payment.
 Absolutely no reason at all.
-If the City does not have banking details for a heritage property owner it certainly can acquire that information from the property owner.
-It will seen this alternative payment method was not even considered.
-Why not?
+If the City does not have banking details for a reritage property owner it certainly can acquire that information from the property owner.